fedosejev/success.exchange/public/articles/the-bills-are-coming-due/_content.md

-[This article](http://www.fool.com/investing/general/2016/02/12/the-bills-are-coming-due.aspx) by Morgan Housel is a good moral support for times when stocks are down.
+<a href="http://www.fool.com/investing/general/2016/02/12/the-bills-are-coming-due.aspx" target="_blank">This article</a> by Morgan Housel is a good moral support for times when stocks are down.
 Here is what I've leant:

 + 13% of people who own stocks say they have little-to-no tolerance for significant market declines.
 Where significant is 5% to 10% drop.